Synthesia Support » Frequently Asked Questions

 Don't have a digital piano?
 Check out some that we recommend.

 Check out the Synthesia Music Store for the highest quality MIDI songs.

 Finding high-quality songs in MIDI format can be really challenging.
 So we decided to help solve the problem by creating full MIDI arrangements of your favorite songs.

 Our goal is to give you the highest quality MIDI version of each song, at a super reasonable price.
 All songs are fully licensed by the original publisher for digital download.
 New songs are added often, so be sure to check back regularly!

 On the desktop: a Windows PC or Mac made in the last 5 years.

-The only requirement is some form of hardware accelerated graphics, which virtually every computer now has.
+The only requirement is hardware accelerated graphics, which almost every computer now has.

 Linux users can run Synthesia under Wine.
 Tips for getting things up and running can be found at WineHQ.

 Synthesia for iPad was designed to work on every iPad.
 The first-generation iPad is a little underpowered compared to the rest, but it will still work. iOS 5.0 or greater is required.